Centre for Military, Security and Strategic Studies

-The Centre for Military, Security and Strategic Studies (CMSS) is an interdisciplinary research centre at the University of Calgary focusing on military, defence and security issues.
-CMSS has more than 50 students at the Masters and PhD level with 17 senior research fellows, 27 research fellows, 80 alumni and 5 staff members.
-The CMSS mission is to promote and develop excellence in military, security and defence studies.
-Erin Gibbs Van Brunschot is the current director of CMSS.
+The Centre for Military, Security and Strategic Studies (CMSS) is an interdisciplinary research centre at the University of Calgary focusing on military, defence and security issues, established in 1999.
+CMSS' mission is to promote and develop excellence in military, security and defence studies.

+History

+The Strategic Studies Program was established in 1981.
+It is part of the Department of National Defence's former nationwide network of Security and Defence Forum (SDF) research Centres, a network of Centres specializing in defence and security studies across Canada.
+It was renamed the Centre for Military and Strategic Studies in 1999.

+In November 2015, the Centre changed its name to include Security as a way to reflect the centre's increasingly diverse research focus.
+CMSS is part of the Faculty of Arts at the University of Calgary, draws from external departments such as Political Science, History, Economics, Anthropology, and Geomatics.

+In June 2022, UCalgary announced that the PhD program was temporarily halted due to dropping number of applicants since 2015.

+In October 2022, it was reported that alleged Russian spy Jose Assis Giammaria studied at the CMSS in a course-based Masters program and graduated in 2018.

 Programs

 CMSS is a graduate-level program, currently offering four degrees: MSS thesis-based, MSS course-based, MSS Co-op, and PhD.
 An application to hold a formal PhD program within CMSS was approved by the University of Calgary Faculty of Social Science.
 (Now Faculty of Arts) The Masters program is currently completed by thesis, course work or co-op.
 Masters in Military and Strategic Studies (MSS) thesis-based is a two-year program consisting of one year of seminar and lecture courses, and a second year of thesis writing and defence; whereas, course-based students complete a second year of seminar study.
 The Co-op program for Master's students differs in that they work in a security and defence related job for eight months of their second year.